LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/BestPractices/reusableComponents.md

 **To create the "resolve and close" dialog**

 1. Create a new dialog named something like, "Confirm Resolution and Close".
 2. Add the series of interactions shown in the following images.
 Name the interactions with easily identifiable names.
-And configure the question's rules to direct the flow as indicated.
+And configure the first question's rules to direct the flow as indicated.

     <img style="width:600px" src="img/ConvoBuilder/reusableResolveAndCloseDialog1a.png">